Financial Aid Policies

 Transfer Credits

-When a student transfers credit from another school to a SCC program, all credits transferred in will be considered for SAP
+When a student transfers credit from another school to a SCC program, all credits transferred in will be considered for SAP.

 Academic Bankruptcy